-Total anomalous pulmonary venous return is a heart disease that is present at birth (congenital heart disease) in which none of the four veins that take blood from the lungs to the heart is attached to the left atrium (left upper chamber of the heart).
+Total anomalous pulmonary venous return is a heart disease that is present at birth (congenital heart disease) in which the four veins that take blood from the lungs to the heart do not attach normally to the left atrium (left upper chamber of the heart).
+Instead, they attach to another blood vessel or the wrong part of the heart.

 The cause of total anomalous pulmonary venous return (TAPVR) is unknown.